The Capital One Venture Rewards Credit Card is one of the most popular travel reward cards out there.

 With the Capital One Venture Rewards Credit Card, new applicants currently receive 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
 They then earn double miles on all purchases, and those miles get credited to your account each month when your statement closes.

 Rewards are earned on your net purchases, so you won’t earn miles on the value of any returns.
-Note that this card has an annual fee of $95 so that may be a consideration for whether you want to get the card.
-But there are plenty of other attractions: no foreign transaction fees, you can use your Venture miles on flights, hotels and more—and you can even transfer miles to any of Capital One’s 15+ travel loyalty programs, and you can receive up to $100 credit for Global Entry or TSA PreCheck® making it one of our top choices for credit cards to take on an international trip.
+Note that this card has an annual fee of $95, so that may be a consideration for whether you want to get the card.
+But there are plenty of other attractions: no foreign transaction fees, you can use your Venture miles on flights, hotels, and more—and you can even transfer miles to any of Capital One’s 15+ travel loyalty programs, and you can receive up to $100 credit for Global Entry or TSA PreCheck® making it one of our top choices for credit cards to take on an international trip.
+See Rates & Fees.

-Capital one also offers the Capital One VentureOne Rewards Credit Card.
-This card, unlike the Capital One Venture Rewards Credit Card, has no annual fee which makes it an attractive pick.
+Capital One also offers the Capital One VentureOne Rewards Credit Card.
+This card, unlike the Capital One Venture Rewards Credit Card, has no annual fee, which makes it an attractive pick.
 But it only offers 1.25 miles per dollar spent.
 Still, its sign-up bonus is 20,000 bonus miles once you spend $500 on purchases within the first 3 months from account opening.
+See Rates & Fees.

 Redeeming Capital One Venture miles for previous travel purchases

-To use this feature, just login to your Capital One account and click on your rewards balance.
+To use this feature, log in to your Capital One account and click on your rewards balance.
 Then you’ll have the option to “Redeem Travel Purchases,” also known as the Purchase Eraser.
 From there, you can choose which travel purchases you would like to use your miles to pay for.

 To redeem your miles with the Purchase Eraser, you must have made the reservation within the previous 90 days.
 Then, your account will be credited within two to three business days after the redemption.